 Who gets it

 Many anal cancers are linked to lifestyle or other risk factors.
 The main risk factor for anal cancer is human papilloma virus (HPV) infection.
-HPV is linked to around 9 in 10 cases (90%) of anal cancer in the UK.
+HPV is linked to around 90 out of 100 cases (90%) of anal cancer in the UK.